-Slack has become one of the most popular workplace communication apps.
-As a result, it started integrating chatbots to help its users handle a wide range of tasks.
+Slack has become a widely-used tool for workplace communication and as a result, developers have started integrating chatbots to help users with a variety of tasks.

 Well, at least that’s the idea…

 These bots can be powered by rules or artificial intelligence (AI), natural language processing (NLP), and machine learning.

 But what if the bots go rogue?
 What if you can’t turn them off?
 What if they start terrorizing your company’s Slack channels and harassing its users?